walshbr/introduction-to-text-analysis/close-reading/close-reading.md

 * If you read the rest of the text, you'll see that most of the language in this excerpt is flowery -- but not the Count du Barry's words.
 What does that suggest about who he is and what his character is like?

 You can answer these questions any number of ways, and this ambiguity is part of the point.
 Close reading as a method is a way of training yourself to look for details, the evidence that you will use to interpret a passage, but how you use them depends on you.
 This evidence becomes the material you use to produce an analysis of your own \(sometimes also called a close reading\).
-Using the questions about _Anecdotes on the Countess du Barry_, I might make the argument that these sentences establish her as an object, a commerical good or a commodity for the king's consumption.
-I might also think that the Count du Barry's words render him as vulgar and coarse, a figure unworthy of contact with the court of Versailles.
+Using the questions about _Anecdotes on the Countess du Barry_, we might make the argument that these sentences establish her as an object, a commerical good or a commodity for the king's consumption.
+We might also think that the Count du Barry's words render him as vulgar and coarse, a figure unworthy of contact with the court of Versailles.

 ## Primary and Secondary Texts for Historical Analysis